Will Underfloor Heating Crack Tiles? Floor Covering Myths Explained

 Can you Replace Cracked Tiles on an Underfloor Heating System?

-If the tile cracked because of thermal shock, it may require re-screeding, or a full re-laying if the shock was a result of a poorly designed layout.
-These scenarios can be very costly, and it is why you should always choose an experienced underfloor heating installer like those at Easyflow to design and install your system from the start.
+If the tile cracked because of thermal shock, it may require re-screeding or a full re-laying if the shock was a result of a poorly designed layout.
+These scenarios can be very costly, and that is why you should always choose an experienced underfloor heating installer like those at Easyflow to design and install your system from the start.
 Your installer should be able to advise you on best practices on floor coverings, following completion of their work.

 Many of the problems discussed originate from improper installation and aftercare.
 Cutting corners to save money, going DIY, and acting too hastily can all result in damaging your flooring.
 A properly installed floor heating system should last up to 50 years, not several weeks.